gozoro/jquery-autocompleter/README.md

 	}
 ```

-- **itemValue**
+- **itemValue:**
 You can set a function returns a value for the request.
 Default value is "matchValue".

-- **emptyValue**
+- **emptyValue:**
 Empty value when itemValue is used.

-- **ajaxData**
+- **ajaxData:**
 Function must be returns default ajax-request data.
 Default value:
 ```javascript
 	function(value)
 	{